Washington Commanders: Daniel Snyder era (1999–2023)

-On January 7, 2015, the Redskins hired Scot McCloughan to be their general manager.
-McCloughan took over control of the roster from Bruce Allen, who was given the sole title of team president after the hiring.
+In 2015, the Redskins hired Scot McCloughan to be their general manager, with Bruce Allen serving as team president.
 In October 2015, the Redskins had their largest comeback win in franchise history, coming back to win against the Tampa Bay Buccaneers 31–30 after being down 0–24 in the second quarter.
 The Redskins clinched the NFC East division title on December 26, when they beat the Philadelphia Eagles in Week 16, 38–24.
 The division title was their third since Snyder took over ownership of the team, and was the first since the 1999 season to be clinched before Week 17.
 The Redskins hosted the Green Bay Packers in the Wild Card round on January 10, 2016, but lost 35–18, ending their 2015 season.
 Kirk Cousins, who took over as starting quarterback in the preseason, finished the season with career highs in touchdowns (29), yards (4,166), and completion percentage (69.8%).
 His completion percentage led the league, while his 29 touchdowns tied him for second on the franchise single-season list.